(Any new updates to smartphone firmware with new features, themes and UI is always welcomed. Image Nokia )

 - Better use [a new memory management scheme] of the 256MB of RAM in all Symbian^3/Anna devices.
-In practice this will mean no occasional ‘Memory full’ errors and (hopefully) foolproof execution of even the largest ‘HD’ games.
-Applications which are running will, on the whole, stay running, whatever else you start up.
+In practice, this will mean no occasional ‘Memory full’ errors and (hopefully) foolproof execution of even the largest ‘HD’ games.
+Applications which are running will, on the whole, stay running, whatever else you startup.
 Overall performance is better, in terms of UI responsiveness and multitasking.

 - Qt 4.7.4 is baked in from day one, meaning far fewer installation problems for Qt apps and faster (and more silent) installs in general.

-- Full NFC functionality (on the Nokia C7, at least, which has the necessary chip!), including: tap and share (share images, videos and contacts), tap and pair (pair Bluetooth accessories through a simple tap), tap and access (read tags to find information) and tap to play (unlock new levels on NFC-enabled games).
+- Full NFC functionality (on the Nokia C7, at least, which has the necessary chip!), including tap and share (share images, videos and contacts), tap and pair (pair Bluetooth accessories through a simple tap), tap and access (read tags to find information) and tap to play (unlock new levels on NFC-enabled games).

-- Improvements in screen real estate, with slimmer top status bar and optional (in some apps) bottom toolbar, meaning that all phones will have a larger useful display area.
+- Improvements in screen real estate, with a slimmer top status bar and optional (in some apps) bottom toolbar, meaning that all phones will have a larger useful display area.

 - Home screen widgets will now come in up to five different sizes (1×1, 2×1, 4×1, 2×2, 4×4) and allow a greater degree of interactivity.
 In addition to dragging widgets around a home screen in ‘Edit’ mode, you can now also drag from one home screen to another.
 Widget re-positioning when moving from portrait to landscape mode remains intelligent, with some tweaks for the new variety in widget sizes.

-- New drop-down menu, Android style, to access notifications, connectivity toggles (including a welcome one for ‘Mobile data’, which previously required an involved trip into ‘Settings’) and system status information from most places in the UI.
+- New drop-down menu, Android-style, to access notifications, connectivity toggles (including a welcome one for ‘Mobile data’, which previously required an involved trip into ‘Settings’) and system status information from most places in the UI.

 - The Symbian home screen system now supports up to six pages (previously the limit was three for most phones and five for the smaller-screened E6).

-- A rewritten application launcher with default ‘flat’ structure, i.e. all applications are presented in one big scrolling grid of icons, though as I explained here, it’s easy enough to make new folders, including one called ‘trash’ (or similar), somewhere to put all the apps you don’t think you’ll even need – this significantly reduces the amount of vertical scrolling needed.
-There’s an option to switch the icons to alphabetic order, or to quick match/search the list, but happily your original order is also remembered so that you can switch back at any time.
+- A rewritten application launcher with default ‘flat’ structure, i.e. all applications are presented in one big scrolling grid of icons, though as I explained here, it’s easy enough to make new folders, including one called ‘trash’ (or similar), somewhere to put all the apps you don’t think you’ll ever need – this significantly reduces the amount of vertical scrolling needed.
+There’s an option to switch the icons to alphabetic order, or to quick match/search the list, but happily, your original order is also remembered so that you can switch back at any time.
 Newly installed applications are now marked with a red asterisk until they’ve been opened for the first time.

-- An application can be ‘added to the home screen’ from the main app menu, by long pressing its icon.
+- An application can be ‘added to the home screen’ from the main app menu, by long-pressing its icon.

 - The bottom softkeys and (optional) bottom toolbar are replaced with a single toolbar comprising up to four icons (Back/Exit, Custom 1, Custom 2, and Menu).
 This, for most applications, in theory, gives the UI a flatter hierarchy, with less use of menus and with more direct interaction.